alexandre-touret/rest-apis-versioning-workshop/docs/05-conflicts.md

 Copy/paste [the entities modified in the v2](../rest-book-2/src/main/java/info/touret/bookstore/spring/book/entity) in the [v1 module](../rest-book/src/main/java/info/touret/bookstore/spring/book/entity).
-Update the Book entity uncommenting the excerpt attributes and the getter/setter.
+**UPDATE** the Book entity uncommenting the excerpt attributes and the getter/setter.

 ### Spring Data repository
 Nothing to do here.